Mini flyweight: Late 1980s (1987–1989)

 In the early years of the division, fighters such as Napa Kiatwanchai found success defending the WBC belt.
-Including early wins over a young up-and-coming Hiroki Ioka who later found success at light flyweight, flyweight, and super flyweight.
+Hiroki Ioka also started out in the division, winning the WBC belt before finding success at light flyweight, flyweight, and super flyweight.

-Other notable champions of this period included Nico Thomas, Jum-Hwan Choi and Leo Gamez.
+Other notable champions of this period included Nico Thomas, Jum-Hwan Choi, and Leo Gamez.

 Other successful fighters of this period include: